wgheidrich/MaPa/README.md

 Complex number mode can be switched on with a parameter in the constructor.
-This then allows the parsing of complex number literals int he same syntax as Python, with a `j` suffix indicating the imaginary unit.
+This then allows the parsing of complex number literals in the same syntax as Python, with a `j` suffix indicating the imaginary unit.

 ```Python